Library Resources | April 10, 2019

 The school library plays an essential role in transforming learning.
 In honor of School Library Month, we’ve curated a list of activities and events to help school librarians celebrate with students.

 School Library Month is the American Association of School Librarians' annual celebration of school librarians and their programs.
 Every April, school librarians are encouraged to host activities and events to help their school and local community celebrate the vital role that strong school library programs play in transforming learning.
-The 2018 theme is “Making Connections at Your School Library.”
+The 2019 theme is “Everyone Belongs @ Your School Library.”

 Here are 10 ideas to help you celebrate School Library Month and connect with students, educators and parents: